Tips for Measuring Software Developer Productivity

 Measuring different business aspects helps you understand what parts of your operations are working and what are not.
 The same applies to assessing your software development teams' productivity.
 However, you need the right software developer productivity tools and methods to succeed quickly.

-Measure Team Productivity vs. Individual Developers
+Team Productivity vs. Developer Productivity

 • Number of code reviews